What Fixes are Mandatory After a Home Inspection?

 Negotiation is at the heart of any real estate deal, from the tiniest cottage to the tallest skyscraper.
 While small cosmetic issues might not factor in, bigger structural faults or safety hazards might be worth haggling over, if you’re the buyer, and worth being prepared to pay for, if you’re the seller.

-In both cases, knowing how to negotiate repair costs can streamline the process and make sure you reach a deal that satisfies both sides.5 Whether you’re buying or selling, you can become a master negotiator by familiarizing yourself with the following tips:
+In both cases, knowing how to negotiate repair costs can streamline the process and make sure you reach a deal that satisfies both sides.
+Whether you're buying or selling, you can become a master negotiator by familiarizing yourself with the following smart ways:

 • Hire a real estate agent – Having a knowledge expert on hand is always helpful, whether you’re buying or selling.
 Real estate agents will know which repairs each party should expect to pay for.
 They’ll also have ideas about how to resolve disagreements.